PubInv/Gluss-Pusher/README.md

 I've been working with my cousin, Ethan Read.
 Yesterday I bought a relay shield.
 Using the control [program](https://github.com/PIFAH/Gluss-Pusher/blob/master/RelayShieldGlussV0.1.ino) recently uploaded for controlling the SeeedStudio Relay Shield v2.1, I can now move fairly rapidly (about 1" per 100 ms), and reliably.
 Unfortunately, even a small load messes me up, in part because my power supply is limiting me to 2 amps per channel.
 Nonetheless I think this is a really strong showing for something so home-made which has no bearings and doesn't have a sensor at all.
 Many improvements are clearly possible.

+* * *

+Idea: build a 3-pusher robot hung from a frame that is capable of turnning a compost pile.

+* * *

+I believe the fundamental things to do now are:

+* To install sensors to be able to reliably read position.
+* To improve the strength to bear loads, possibly be remvoing the 2-amp restriction imposed by my power supply.
+I imagine that using capacitors here could be extremely valuable.
+* Possibly purchase a linear actuator to understand comparative performance.

+So far, I have demonstrated the construction of an interesting toy.
+By increasing reliability and strength, I may reify a gluss pusher at a useful price point.